 John D. Foubert, Ph.D.

 I believe that effective teaching begins with an understanding of the diversity in a student population.
 This diversity includes demographics (i.e. race, sex, ethnicity), personality characteristics (i.e. need for achievement, extroversion), and learning styles (visual, auditory, converger, assimilator, etc.).
-By understanding, accommodating, affirming and appreciating these differences, I can adapt my teaching style to educate the individual student and foster the most ideal group learning environment possible, and thus work toward improving the lives of the young adults in my classroom.
+By understanding, accommodating, affirming and appreciating these differences, I can adapt my teaching style to educate the individual student and foster the most ideal group learning environment possible, and thus work toward improving the lives of the adults in my face-to-face or online classroom.

 I use a variety of teaching methods appealing to different learning styles in order to help my students learn.
 I subscribe to the belief that learning will be maximized when there is an optimal mismatch between the challenge and support present in the learning environment (Sanford, 1962).
 Thus, I seek to design courses and individual class sessions that use a variety of teaching methods to create enough challenge to keep students pressed to learn with enough support to keep them from feeling overwhelmed.
 Given the variety of learning styles among students in each class and the variety of course activities planned during each course session, it is likely that each individual student in one of my classes will find part of each session challenging and part of it supporting.